avillalobos5/avillalobos5/README.md

 - 👋 Hi, I’m Angel Villalobos, @avillalobos5
 - 👀 I’m interested in improving in the programming field
-- 🌱 I’m currently have learned html, css, javascrypt, and python
+- 🌱 I’m currently have learned html, css, javascrypt, and python.
 - 💞️ I’m looking to collaborate to continue learning both Front End and Back end.
 I love puzzles and solving complex problems or issues.
 - 📫 How to reach me angel_villalobos5@yahoo.com